Measurement of the $\Upsilon$(1S), $\Upsilon$(2S), and $\Upsilon$(3S) differential cross sections in pp collisions at $\sqrt{s}$ = 13.6 TeV: Acceptance and efficiencies

 \section{Acceptance and efficiencies}

 The acceptances, $\mathcal{A}(\pt, \abs{y})$, are calculated using a large sample of simulated \UpsilonOneS events, covering a broader phase space window than that used in the analysis.
-For each $(\pt,\abs{y})$ cell of the \UpsilonOneS, the acceptance is computed as the fraction of generated events where both decay muons have $\pt > 10$\GeV and $\abs{\eta} < 1.4$.
+The \UpsilonOneS \pt and $\abs{y}$ distributions used in the event generation are reweighted by the ratios between the background-subtracted measured spectra~\cite{sPlot} and the simulated spectra.
+For each $(\pt,\abs{y})$ bin of the \UpsilonOneS, the acceptance is computed as the fraction of generated events where both decay muons have $\pt > 10$\GeV and $\abs{\eta} < 1.4$.
 The differences between the acceptance values evaluated for the three bottomonium states are negligible (less than 1\%), given the high granularity of the acceptance tables, as well as their similar masses and decay kinematics, so that the \UpsilonOneS values are also used to obtain the \UpsilonTwoS and \UpsilonThreeS cross sections.

 The default acceptances are computed assuming that the \UpsilonnS mesons are produced unpolarized, an assumption compatible with the currently available measurements~\cite{CMS:BPH-11-023}.
 The reported cross sections can be converted to those that would have been obtained if other polarization scenarios had been assumed, by using the correction factors presented in Table~\ref{tab:polarization-factors} of Appendix~\ref{app:tables}, corresponding to full transverse or full longitudinal production (\ie, assuming that the polar asymmetry parameter in the centre-of-mass helicity frame takes the extreme values $\lambda_\vartheta = \pm 1$).